dunglas/mercure/README.md

 Grab a binary from the release page and run:

+    PUBLISHER_JWT_KEY=myPublisherKey SUBSCRIBER_JWT_KEY=mySubcriberKey ADDR=:3000 DEMO=1 ./mercure

+The server is now available on `http://localhost:3000`, with the demo mode enabled.

+To run it in production mode, and generate automatically a Let's Encrypt TLS certificate, just run the following command as root:

     PUBLISHER_JWT_KEY=myPublisherKey SUBSCRIBER_JWT_KEY=mySubcriberKey ACME_HOSTS=example.com ./mercure

-The ACME_HOSTS environment variable allows to use Let's Encrypt to expose a valid SSL certificate.
+The value of the `ACME_HOSTS` environment variable must be updated to match your domain name(s).
+A Let's Enctypt TLS certificate will be automatically generated.
 If you omit this variable, the server will be exposed on an (unsecure) HTTP connection.

-The server is now up and running, the following endpoints are now available:
+When the server is up and running, the following endpoints are available:

 * `POST https://example.com/publish`: to publish updates
 * `GET https://example.com/subscribe`: to subscribe to updates